boyangzhao/boyangzhao.github.io/_posts/2021-01-26-vaccine_efficacy_bayesian.md

 {% include figure image_path="/images/ve_pfizer.png" caption="Bayesian distributions for Pfizer/BioNTech COVID-19 study, based on 8 and 162 reported cases in the vaccinated and placebo groups, respectively." %}

 It is important to note there are additional differences amongst the trials, such as criteria for defining confirmed COVID-19 cases, so the comparisons here are only for didactical purposes.
+Moreover, the emergence of SARS-CoV-2 mutant variants means more recent and/or upcoming clinical trials are run on a background of different viral genetic variants population (such as Johnson & Johnson's phase 3 trial in South Africa, where B.1.351 mutant is the most prevalent).
+This further confounds the comparison of vaccine efficacy and effectiveness in the real-world.

 ## Related posts and resources
 - [Natalie Dean's twitter posts](https://twitter.com/nataliexdean/status/1307067685310730241?s=20)